 At conferences, related disciplines are also represented, including faculty from radiation oncology, diagnostic imaging, and medical oncology.
 This setting provides residents the opportunity to deliver oral presentations and to keep up with the most current practices in urology and the urologic-related sciences.
 In addition, and as part of the grand rounds program, a monthly morbidity and mortality conference is held.

 Basic science conferences are conducted twice monthly and are structured using a comprehensive curriculum which is designed to encompass all subject areas in urology.
 In addition, there is a monthly urologic imaging conference, research conference and journal club.
-There is a bi-monthly pediatric grand rounds conference a a bi-monthly surgical skills conference.
+There is a bi-monthly pediatric grand rounds conference and a bi-monthly surgical skills conference.
 All conferences are organized and directed by faculty with relevant subject matter expertise.

 The monthly research conference incorporates a series of didactic lectures on clinical research and the step-wise process of starting and performing projects as well as analyzing data and writing manuscripts.
 There is dedicated time for the residents to discuss their projects with each other and faculty to make sure each resident continues to progress at a steady pass, as well as generating more ideas and recognizing potential challenges along the way.